-Behavioral Health & Substance Abuse Programs for Youth
+Behavioral Health & Substance Use Disorder Programs for Youth

 A calm childhood can turn into a stormy season when faced with unexpected stress.

 At Starting Point, our youth programs are recognized by the state for their clinical excellence.
 We help children and teens handle the tough times that come with divorce, abuse, mental illness, bullying, substance abuse and more.
 Our therapy and resources help children deal with difficulty and succeed in daily life.

-The Starting Point Children’s program is designed for youth under 18 years of age experiencing emotional or behavioral problems, as well as substance abuse.
+The Starting Point Youth program is designed for individuals under 18 years of age experiencing emotional or behavioral problems, as well as substance use disorders.